 Character voices and narration were provided by Silas Hawkins whose father, Peter Hawkins, voiced such classics as The Woodentops, Captain Pugwash and Bill and Ben, the Flowerpot Men.

-The BBC originally commissioned Summerton Mill as an insert for its flagship studio preschool series Tikkabilla, which used the Playschool format, but then elevated it to a standalone series with its own time slot.
-At it's prime, it was being shown within Tikkabilla and also in it's own slot on BBC1 and BBC2 with several broadcasts per day.
+The BBC commissioned thirteen five minute episodes of Summerton Mill as inserts for its flagship studio preschool series Tikkabilla, which used the Playschool format.
+After a few months, Summerton Mill was given its own time slot.
+At it's prime, Series 1 was being shown within Tikkabilla and also in it's own slot on BBC1 and BBC2 with several broadcasts per day.